Research

 The first dedicated children’s immunotherapy research centre in Australia, led by The University of Queensland in collaboration with Children’s Hospital Foundation, Children’s Health Queensland and QIMR Berghofer.

-Kids Sleep Research aims to improve the health and wellbeing of children by targeting sleep to improve long-term functional outcomes.
+Our work aims to improve the health and wellbeing of children and the community by targeting sleep to improve long-term functional outcomes.

 Our research program aims to eliminate healthcare-associated injuries, such as central line-associated bloodstream infection, thrombosis, extravasation injuries and medication error for children.